Use Evaluate inside ScholarOne and Editorial Manager

 Find the best matching peer reviewers, by comparing the semantic fingerprint of a manuscript with recent published articles in the same subject.
 Unlike traditional tools, which use simple keyword matching, the Reviewer Finder creates a semantic fingerprint for the submission in real time, and delivers much more precise matches to potential peer reviewers, as well as checking for recency and for potential conflicts of interest.

 Match the manuscript to a range of technical constraints like correct embedding of funding, Conflict of Interest and ethics statements in the paper.
 Technical checks will give proper warnings and when constraints are not met and give evidence when they are.
+Since the acquisition of UNSILO by Cactus Communications, Technical checks now include checks from ADA by Editage.

 Match the incomings manuscripts with a large backdrop of journals or your own journals in order to qualify which journals are the best match for a given manuscript.
 This is a highly useful feature in a journal cascading workflow, or for integration directly on your website as a service towards your authors, that can then select the best suitable journal before submitting.